waimea-dt/flask-project/docs/guides/forms.md

 value = int(value)  # or double(value_str)

 if value < 10 or value > 30:
-    flash("Value shouod be between 10 and 30", "error")
+    flash("Value should be between 10 and 30", "error")
     return redirect("/note/new")
 ```